hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 <tr style="background-color: white; color: black;">
 <td style="min-width:150px;"> <b>Name</b> </td>
-<td> Cloud name specified on the [Create Cloud dialog](#create-cloud-dialog).
-This is the Domain name that is used to initialize Keystone and will
+<td> Cloud name specified on the <a href="/cloudos/manage/operational-dashboard/#create-cloud-dialog">Create Cloud dialog</a>.
-be displayed in the Administration Dashboard.
+This is the Domain name that is used to initialize Keystone and will be displayed in the Administration Dashboard.
 <br /> <br/>
 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> A cloud name must contain only letters and numbers.
 It cannot contain spaces or special characters.</p>